smhmic/ga-spy/README.md

 - Log GA Commands
 - Queue hits from GTM until GTM pageview fired.
 - Enforce field values or provide defaults for GTM hit tags (in lieu of GTM interface support for creating tracker or defining hit defaults).
+- Build in protection against oversized or malformed hits.
+- Track your tracking (that's a bad idea, isn't it?) (...But actually think about it: dims/metrics format validation, PII detection/blocking.
+Can integrate with trackinn impl, but doesnt capture all)

 ## Usage

 ### Installation in GTM

-To use in GTM, place the contents of ga-spy.gtm.tag.html into a custom html tag, then use one of the custom listsners below.
+To use in GTM, place the contents of ga-spy.gtm.tag.html into a custom html tag, then use one of the custom listeners below.

 If you use ga-spy.gtm.tag.html as the Tag, then you can place the listsner code into a Variable named `GA Spy Config` (using ga-spy-config.gtm.var.js as a template).